openwallet-foundation/project-proposals/projects/agent-framework-javascript/agent-framework-javascript.md

 # Release Methodology

 All proposed repositories have continuous deployment/delivery pipelines built using [GitHub Actions](https://github.com/features/actions).
 The individual packages follow the [_semantic versioning_](https://semver.org/) method, ensuring consistency and safety.
-Whenever a pull request is merged into the `main` branch an _alpha_ version is released.
+Whenever a pull request is merged into the `main` branch that doesn't cause a _major_, _minor_ or _patch_ version increase, an _alpha_ version is released.

 # Initial Maintainers